vygr/ChrysaLisp/STATUS.md

 Add support for 24bit TGA loading.
 Support 8bit greyscale .cpm saving.

 Support Host window resize and restore.
-Can now run fullscreen and the screen rebuilds correctly after a restore from minsizing.
+Can now run fullscreen and the screen rebuilds correctly after a restore from min-sizing.

+GUI Terminal has support for line editing including left/right keys and character insertion etc.

 ------